 We'd expect applicants to be members of BACP CYP&F. If you're not already a member of the CYP&F division and have a keen interest in and experience of working with children and young people, please sign up to become a divisional member before applying for this volunteer role.

 Executive members are appointed for up to three years.
 This may be extended for a further three years.

-You'll also have ongoing tasks, which may include planning divisional events or attending events to network and build the profile of the division.
+You'll be involved in ongoing tasks, which may include planning divisional events or attending events to network and build the profile of the division.

-- implement divisional strategy and ensure it aligns with BACP organisational strategy, so promoting that counselling changes lives
+- implement the divisional strategy and ensure it aligns with our organisational strategy, promoting the message that counselling changes lives

 - work collaboratively with BACP staff

 - promote the division's area of expertise and bring best practice into the work of the division and BACP

 - network and represent us and our members to wider stakeholder groups, addressing counselling and psychotherapy issues and concerns

 - act as an ambassador and advocate for BACP and the coaching profession